JoshDoody/joshdoody.github.io/book.md

 ---
 layout: post
-title: This guide is all you need to know about salary negotiation
+title: The complete salary negotiation guide
 tagline: Read Fearless Salary Negotiation for free
 excerpt: Read Fearless Salary Negotiation online for free and quickly learn everything you need to know about salary negotiation in one place.
-last_modified_at: 2016-07-01
+last_modified_at: 2016-07-05
 share_title: Read Fearless Salary Negotiation for free
 ---
-Most salary negotiation guides are a big collection of articles by different authors.
-They're good for digging into a *particular* topic, but you have to pick and choose the best article each time.

-Even when you find a good article, it may not cover the entire topic.
-And that means you have to go find *another* article by a *different* author to learn more.
-Different authors have different strategies and perspectives, which means you have to make sense of all those different ideas to use what you found.

-## Read Fearless Salary Negotiation for free online
+You have a feeling you should negotiate your salary, but you don't know where to start.
+Searching online will help you find *tons* of articles written on many salary negotiation topics, but the sheer number of articles from reputable sources can be overwhelming.

-Wouldn't it be so much easier read a complete guide written by a single author to walk you through the entire salary negotiation process step-by-step?
+What if there were a complete guide written by a single expert to walk you through the entire salary negotiation process?

+## Read Fearless Salary Negotiation—the complete salary negotiation guide—for free online

 *Fearless Salary Negotiation* is a step-by-step guide that walks you through every phase of the interview and salary negotiation processes, and it's packed with specific tactics so you always know what to do next.
 That's why it quickly became a #1 Best Seller on Amazon.